Solar Panel Cost in Palmer, AK (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Palmer area costs approximately $18,000 for a 5 kW system before incentives.
-After the 30% federal tax credit and Alaska state incentives, the net cost drops to approximately $12,600.
+A typical solar installation in Palmer costs approximately $18,000 for a 5 kW system (about $3.60/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $12,600.
+That is 20% above the U.S. average of $15,000.
+See all Alaska incentives.

 SolarSavingsAI Research Team